Rozlytrek (Entrectinib)

 Pregnancy and Breastfeeding

 Rozlytrek may harm an unborn baby.
-Do not take if pregnant.
-Women must use effective contraception during treatment and for 5 weeks after the last dose.
-Men must use effective contraception during treatment and for 3 months after the last dose.
+Women should use effective contraception during treatment and for at least 5 weeks after.
+Men should use contraception for at least 3 months after treatment.
 Do not breastfeed while taking Rozlytrek.

 Drug Interactions